HarunaDev/django-oline-marketplace/tut.md

 ```

-## create html template file with basic components that can be extended to other html files that will be created.
+## create html template file with basic components that can be extended to other html files that will be created

 inside of templates\core create a new html file (base.html) and paste the code below